Is there such a thing as true luck? That question arrives

 or you just want what is called good luck to happen to you more

 often, you can arrange things so the odds are in your favor.

 You can do the things that make fortunate coincidences more likely.

 You can choose to be in the right place, with the right people.

 You can learn to think differently, and develop better habits.

 In other words, whether it is "true luck" or not, if

 you want to be lucky you can do all the things explained in Secrets of Lucky People.
-Use that